List of Important Days in September

 • On 19 December 2019, UNGA adopted a resolution to observe an international day of clean air for blue skies.

-• The first International Day of Clean Air for blue skies will be observed on 7 September 2020.
+• The first International Day of Clean Air for blue skies was observed on 7 September 2020.

 • The day stresses on the need to raise public awareness at every level regarding air pollution and its impact and also to improve air quality.